|Years||2002 World Championships (Lt 2- 1st)|

 Her very first contact with the club was a bit inauspicious, though.
 “I turned up at their stand at the freshers fair, and announced I’d like to join,” she remembers.
 “It might have been Miriam Batten who was behind the desk, because she was in her third year there at the time, but whoever it was replied, ‘What, to cox?’
 I put her right on that straight away!”
 [Note: Despite later becoming an expert bow steers, and remaining slim, she has never been known to cox – Ed.]

-Naomi describes the first 15 years of her rowing career as a rollercoaster, and it certainly started with a series of dips as her four lost all of their races in her first year.
-Her first win, however, was a significant high: Women’s Novice Restricted at the Head of the River Fours in November 1987.
-She explains, “We hadn’t had any proper coaching, but most of the senior rowers had left that summer, so my crew automatically became first four that autumn, and that meant we started being coached by Pete Proudley, who was a really good coach.”
+Naomi describes the first 15 years of her rowing career as a rollercoaster, and it certainly started with a series of dips as her four (which included future Olympic silver medallist Guin Batten) lost all of their races in her first year.
+Her first win, however, was a significant high; Women’s Novice Restricted at the Head of the River Fours in November 1987.
+She explains, “We hadn’t had any proper coaching, but most of the senior rowers had left that summer so my crew automatically became first four that autumn, and that meant we started being coached by Pete Proudley, who was a really good coach.”
 Impressively, under his guidance, Southampton also won the Novice event at the Women’s Eights Head of the River the following spring in a crew that combined Naomi’s four with four freshers who had only been rowing for a few months.

 She went on to enjoy a string of wins at University, in both ‘fine’ racing boats and coastal fours.
 “Pete was really enthusiastic about getting us to race on the coast, and it was great fun,” she remembers.
-He bought the university a coastal boat in her final year, in which they won the coastal event at the National Championships in 1990.
+They won the coastal event at the National Championships in 1990.
 Although all of her university rowing was done in sweep boats, Pete Proudley wisely advised her that she should learn to scull before she left if she wanted to take her rowing further.